Ericsson/ered/README.md

 * `{close_wait, non_neg_integer()}`

-  How long to delay the closing of clients that are no longer part of the slot map.
+  How long to delay the closing of clients that are no longer part of the slot map, in milliseconds.
 The delay is needed so that messages sent to the client are not lost in transit.
 Default 10000.

-  It's unlikely that you would get any useful response from a node that is no longer part of the slot map, so you may want to set this option to 0 to make pending commands fail as soon as possible and return an error.
+  It's unlikely that you would get any useful response from a node that is no longer part of the slot map, so you may want to set this option close to zero to make pending commands fail as soon as possible and return an error.
 This option may be deleted in a future version.

 ### Client options